My youngest son is obsessed with Disney's Frozen. While he's not overly keen on the…

-If you’re a young parent you’ll be interested to know that children start to develop their own personal style in early childhood.
-As soon as most children begin showing signs of their individuality you’ll notice that they begin to have preferences for different colours, different patterns, different shapes and even different smells.
+If you’re the parent of a young child, you’ll be interested to know that children start to develop their own personal style in early childhood.
+As soon as most children begin showing signs of their individuality, you’ll notice that they begin to have preferences for different colours, different patterns, different shapes and even different smells.
+Encouraging your child to develop their own style and tastes is actually a great way to help your child express their feelings.
+Style and fashion is a creative outlet in which many people express their feelings and ideas.
 The trick as a parent is to be able to give your child a little bit of room to engage with their natural affinities and let their style evolve on its own.

 Of course, it’s possible that your children are tweens or teenagers already and, if this is the case, there’s really no need to worry as you can simply start exactly where they are and help them to grow into their own style from any point in their life.

 One of the best places to start as far as giving children confidence in their ability and in their own style is to allow them to dress themselves.
 It has actually been shown by scientific research that children that are encouraged and allowed to dress themselves will develop a keen sense of accomplishment and, before long, will definitely be able to master the basics.
 Not only will the actual physical process of getting dressed build their motor skills, it will help them to get plenty of practice getting ready fast and prepare them for later in life when they are more rushed.